Video Instance Shadow Detection Under the Sun and Sky: Applications

-\paragraph{Instance cloning.} Fig.~\ref{fig:duplication} presents the application of video instance cloning based on video instance shadow detection, where we can successfully generate many cinematic video effects,~\eg, a man with a suitcase walks in a crowd flow.
-To achieve this, we duplicate the paired shadow-object associations across frames from one sequence to another with the adjusted frame rate and motion blur, the final result is presented in Fig.~\ref{fig:duplication} (c).
-In contrast, Fig.~\ref{fig:duplication} (b) presents the result supported by Mask2Former~\cite{cheng2021mask2former}, where it (i) fails to detect the instance in frames and also (ii) produces unrealistic effects without the associated shadows.
+Figure~\ref{fig:mask_visd_1} demonstrates video instance cloning facilitated by video instance shadow detection, enabling the creation of cinematic effects such as a man with a suitcase walking in a crowd flow.
+Paired shadow-object associations are duplicated across frames from one sequence to another, with adjustments made to frame rates and motion blur.
+The final result is depicted in Figure~\ref{fig:mask_visd_1} (c), while Figure~\ref{fig:mask_visd_1} (b) contrasts outcomes using Mask2Former\cite{cheng2021mask2former}, which fails to detect instances and produces unrealistic effects without associated shadows.

-\paragraph{Shadow editing.} We further demonstrate the application of instance paired tracking in Fig.~\ref{fig:shadowedit}, where the shadow of Usain Bolt is replaced with the shadow of a Cheetah.
-With the help of the paired masks predicted by SSIS-Track across frames, we can first remove the shadow of Usain Bolt via video inpainting~\cite{li2022towards}; see Fig.~\ref{fig:shadowedit} (b).
-Then, we can acquire a sequence of shadows of a Cheetah (see Fig.~\ref{fig:shadowedit} (c)) and adjust it to the object instance of Usain Bolt; see the final result in Fig.~\ref{fig:shadowedit} (d).